Country Report

 Assessment framework

-The Commission for the Scientific Integrity of the CAS is governed by the Statutes of the Czech Academy of Sciences, the Code of Ethics for Researchers of the Czech Academy of Sciences (also Code of Ethics), and the (2017 revised) European Code of Conduct for Research Integrity.
-The Code of Ethics is for internal use and was prepared by the Commission for the Scientific Integrity of the CAS and approved by the Academy Council in 2006.
+The Commission for the Scientific Integrity of the CAS is governed by the Statutes of the Czech Academy of Sciences, the Code of Ethics of Scientific and Research Activity in the Czech Academy of Sciences (also Code of Ethics), and the (2017 revised) European Code of Conduct for Research Integrity.
+The Code of Ethics is for internal use and was prepared by the Commission for the Scientific Integrity of the CAS and approved in revised version by the Academy Council in 2024.
 It includes a framework of principles of good scientific practice, including the method of resolving cases of violation by researchers of principles of the Code of Ethics and/or of the European Code of Conduct for Research Integrity.
 All research institutes of the CAS have implemented both codes.

 Mission(s) and tasks